 Although the greatest number of dust mites is found in the bedroom, their droppings can become airborne when dust is disturbed — as occurs when people move within the house — and spread, making any part of the house a source of this allergen for someone who has a house dust mite allergy.

-Nevertheless, some people with asthma do find that their symptoms benefit from avoiding house dust mites.
-If you are thinking of trying these approaches, which can be inconvenient and expensive, the National Asthma Council advises that you first see your doctor to confirm the diagnosis.
+If you are thinking of trying allergen reduction strategies, which can be inconvenient and expensive, the National Asthma Council advises that you first see your doctor to confirm the diagnosis.

 In the past, chemicals were thought to be the best way to control dust mites, however, it is now believed that measures that make your house a less favourable habitat for dust mites is a better approach.